This day of events is delivered as part of The Flax Meitheal project.

 Helen Keys MBE (Farmer, Entrepreneur in Residence at QUBSU, Director of Irony Metalworks Ltd, Mallon Linen, co founder of Venture Folk and Source Grow)

-Richie Walsh (Seed Sovereignty Programme Coordinator for Ireland)
+Richie Walsh (Seed Sovereignty Programme Coordinator for Ireland, The Gaia Foundation)

-Cormac Dollan (Northern Ireland Manager, Nature Friendly Farming Network) -
+Cormac Dolan (NI Manager, Nature Friendly Farming Network)

-3-4pm: Thread Counts: From Fast Fashion to Future Fabric
+• 3-4pm: Thread Counts: From Fast Fashion to Future Fabric (Panel)

 From global giants to grassroots makers, this panel unpicks the tangled threads of the fashion industry.
 We’ll stitch together big-picture questions and small-scale solutions — from ditching fast fashion to embracing natural fibre processing.
 Join us as we explore how local producers and multinationals alike can weave a more ethical, sustainable textile system.